turingschool/backend-curriculum-site/module2/lessons/intro_to_mvc.md

 * Identify the elements of the MVC pattern
 * Describe the single responsibility of the each of the Model, View, and Controller
-* Describe how data is passed from the browser/a request through the MVC pattern
+* Describe how data is passed through the MVC pattern

 ## Vocabulary
 * MVC